 There are times when an ability to record your screen and share can help you a lot.
 If you want to help a friend remotely, you can record a video of the solution and share it with your friend.

 I rely on this feature a lot as most of my YouTube tutorial videos are screen recording of Android phones.

 The only problem is that Android doesn’t come with an inbuilt recording feature so you have to either use apps or ADB to record your video.

 Record Your Screen On Android

 With so many apps in the Play Store, it’s almost impossible to not find an app for some functionality.
 For the screen

 Let’s look at some of the apps which can do this work for you.

-Screen Recorder is an app which I use for my day to day recording for an Android phone screen.
+Screen Recorder is an app that I use for my day to day recording for an Android phone screen.
 The app is very simple and provides enough controls to get the work done quickly.
 I have used this app on mid-level to high-end phones without any issues.
 There is no leg or distortion in the recorded video.

 The app provides all the basic settings like resolution, orientation, bitrate, frame rate, encoder, and sound quality, etc. You can record a Full HD video with 60 frames per second and sound with the phone microphone.

-You can enable the show touches option to capture the screen touch so that user get the clear idea about your actions.
-If you decide to do that, be careful for not doing random touches on screen as those will also be recorded.
-There is also a magic button which will not be shown in the video but allows you to stop the recording from the screen.
+You can enable the show touches option to capture the screen touch so that users get a clear idea about your actions.
+If you decide to do that, be careful for not doing random touches on-screen as those will also be recorded.
+There is also a magic button that will not be shown in the video but allows you to stop the recording from the screen.